 1890 - 1910

-Terraced three-bay single-storey house with half-dormer attic, c.1900.
-Extended, c.1975, comprising three-bay single-storey flat-roofed return along rear (north-west) elevation.
-Renovated and refenestrated, pre-1999, with single-bay single-storey gabled projecting glazed porch added to centre.
+Terraced three-bay single-storey house with half-dormer attic, c.1900, retaining original fenestration.
+Reroofed and extended, c.1975, comprising single-bay single-storey flat-roofed return to north-west.
 One of a terrace of seven.
-Pitched slate roof (gabled to half-dormer attic windows) with clay ridge tiles, rendered chimney stacks, replacement square rooflight, pre-1999, timber bargeboards, and cast-iron rainwater goods on timber eaves.
-Flat felt roof to return with plastic rainwater goods on timber eaves.
-Pitched (gabled) artificial slate roof to porch with clay ridge tiles.
+Pitched roof (gabled to half-dormer attic windows) with replacement artificial slate, c.1975, clay ridge tiles, rendered chimney stacks, replacement square rooflight, c.2000, timber bargeboards, and cast-iron rainwater goods on timber eaves.
+Flat bitumen felt roof to return with timber eaves.
 Painted rendered walls.
-Square-headed window openings with concrete sills, and replacement uPVC casement windows, pre-1999.
-Square-headed door opening in gabled projecting porch with glazed uPVC door, and fixed-pane uPVC lights to porch.
-Set back from road in own grounds with lawns to front, and rendered boundary wall to perimeter.
+Square-headed window openings with concrete sills, and 2/2 timber sash windows.
+Square-headed door opening with replacement glazed uPVC door, c.2000.
+Set back from road in own grounds with lawns to front, and pebbledashed boundary wall to perimeter.

-A pleasant, small-scale house, built as one of a terrace of seven identical units, which retains most of its original form and massing, but the external expression of which has been undermined by inappropriate renovation works in the late twentieth century.
-The house, together with the remainder in the terrace (22817056 - 57, 58 - 62/WD-27-17-56 - 57, 58 - 62), forms an appealing feature in the street scene, conforming to the topography of a sloping site through the use of a stepped roofline articulated by the gabled half-dormer attic windows.
+A pleasant, small-scale house, built as one of a terrace of seven identical units, which retains most of its original form and massing, together with a range of important salient features and materials, which enhance the historic character of the site.
+The house, together with the remainder in the terrace (22817056, 58 - 62/WD-27-17-56, 58 - 62), forms an appealing feature in the street scene, conforming to the topography of a sloping site through the use of a stepped roofline articulated by the gabled half-dormer attic windows.